-This is the first exercise in coordination for the student, and it is very important that they understand, and can then demonstrate, how the controls they learnt about in the previous Effect of controls lesson are used to achieve and maintain a constant heading, constant altitude, constant airspeed, and in balance.
+This is the first exercise in coordination for the student, and it's very important that they understand, and can then demonstrate, how the controls they learnt about in the previous Effect of controls lesson are used to achieve and maintain a constant heading, constant altitude, constant airspeed, and aeroplane in balance.

-The lesson should initially cover configuring straight and level flight at a constant airspeed and then maintaining it.
-It is followed by regaining straight and level after a disturbance and finally straight and level at different airspeeds and power settings.
+The lesson should initially cover configuring straight and level flight at a constant airspeed, and then maintaining it.
+It's followed by regaining straight and level after a disturbance, and finally straight and level at different airspeeds and power settings.

-It is critical that the student understands that straight and level is achieved by referencing the aeroplane’s attitude with the horizon, and then checked by reference to the aeroplane’s instruments.
-Use a moveable ‘windscreen view’ to show the correct attitude for straight and level flight.
+It's critical that the student understands that straight and level is achieved by referencing the aeroplane’s attitude with the horizon (where the sky meets the sea, or an imagined line superimposed over terrain or weather), and then checked by reference to the aeroplane’s instruments (see Figure 1).
+Use a moveable 'windscreen view' to show the correct attitude for straight and level flight.